Gugatb/ciandt-backend-test/README.md

 Settings and notes
 -----------------------------------------------------------------------------------------
-Adding the database in MongoDB:
+Add the database in MongoDB:

 drink_store

-Adding the collections in MongoDB:
+Add the collections in MongoDB:

 1. drink
 2. drink_type